-We have not paid any cash dividends on our Class A Common Stock or the Warrants to date.
-Our board of directors may from time to time consider whether or not to institute a dividend policy.
-It is our present intention to retain any earnings for use in our business operations and accordingly, we do not anticipate our board of directors declaring any dividends in the foreseeable future.
+FF has not paid any cash dividends on our Class A Common Stock or the Warrants to date.
+Our Board of Directors may from time to time consider whether or not to institute a dividend policy.
+It is our present intention to retain any earnings for use in our business operations and accordingly, we do not anticipate our Board of Directors declaring any dividends for the foreseeable future.
 The payment of cash dividends in the future will be dependent upon our revenues and earnings, if any, capital requirements and general financial condition.
-The payment of any cash dividends will be within the discretion of our board of directors.
+The payment of any cash dividends will be within the discretion of our Board of Directors.
 Further, our ability to declare dividends will also be limited by restrictive covenants contained in our debt agreements.